expologtechno/common/README.txt

 Steps to execute:
-	1. Copy the files from common repo to your project sim area
+	1. Clone common repo
-	2. Edits the path in PROJECT.bashrc if required you can check if the variables are set properly or not by using following command echo $PROJ_ROOT   <--- this will print the variable value
+	2. Copy PROJECT.bashrc to scratch_area/sim --> rename as per project ex: AHB.bashrc
-	3. Edit the DUT_FILE name in make file for your project
+	3. Edit the DUT_FILE name and other paths
+	4. Create a tl file for regression in format specified below
+	5. source the *.bashrc <-- required whenver changes happens to bashrc file

 Guidelines to be followed:
 	1. TB TOP file module name should be tb_top and file name can be tb_top.sv